amalcao/libcoroc/README.md

 ## Introduction

-Coroutine is a kind of light-level task mechanism which implemented in user space.
+Coroutine is a kind of lightweight task mechanism which implemented in user space.
 As less resources usage and less overhead during context-switch than OS level threads or processes, the coroutines are well-suited for implementing the user level concurrent system or library.

 The [Go](http://golang.org) and its ancestor [libtask](http://swich.com/libtask/) use the coroutine mechanism to implement the user-level tasks, called Goroutine in Go and task in libtask.